Reading Time Calculator - Live Minutes & Word Count

 • Is my text uploaded?
 No-everything runs in this tab until you copy a summary elsewhere.

 • Do I need an account?
-No signup; the tool is free.
+No sign-in; the tool is free.

 • Why 200 wpm?
 It’s a common editorial default; use the 250 / 150 row to bracket faster or slower readers.